mustafa-droid18/Scribee/README.md

 * [Setup](#Setup)

 ## Description
-**Scribee! is your personal companion to learn and understand Sign Language And Braille Translation.** '\n'This is a repository that contains all the files regarding the project
+**Scribee! is your personal companion to learn and understand Sign Language And Braille Translation.**
+This is a repository that contains all the files regarding the project